 - Postmates customer support places the order if they can.
 Otherwise, drivers place the order at the store and pay with a Postmates credit card

 Postmates Driver Requirements

 - Bicycles and scooters are accepted in some cities

 - Pass a background check

-- Receive 100% of tips.
-Customers can tip inside the app after the delivery is complete
+- Drivers receive 100% of tips.
+Customers can tip using the app

 - Blitz pricing, similar to Uber’s surge pricing, increases the delivery fees during peak hours